Should I Get an HR Certificate Before a Degree in Human Resources?

 “At the very top levels, your knowledge has to be very, very extensive because you’ll be spending your time in strategy and giving HR direction to the organization, developing the senior team and being that moral voice around the table,” said Gogliettino.

-If you want to expand your role in HR while building or advancing business administration skills, a Master of Business Administration (MBA) in Human Resources could help you prepare to lead people, organizations and organizational change.
+Another master’s degree you might consider is a Master of Business Administration (MBA) in Human Resources.
+An MBA in human resources could help you prepare to lead people, organizations and organizational change.

-• Chief Human Resources Officer: You could work as a top executive in an organization, overseeing strategic workforce planning and advising company leadership on HR subjects.
+- Chief Human Resources Officer: You could work as a top executive in an organization, overseeing workforce planning and advising company leadership on HR subjects.
 According to BLS data, chief executives earned a median annual wage of $206,680 in 2023.*

 Is HR a Good Career?